ahelii16/Ahelii16/README.md

 ### Hi there 👋 👩‍💻

-I'm Aheli, a software engineer from India!
+I'm Aheli!
 I am passionate about creating software to elevate people and build the community.

 - 🔭 My skills:  C++, Python, Web Development (MERN), Machine Learning and Data Science.